0xAX/linux-insides/Initialization/README.md

 * [The End of the architecture-specific initializations, almost...](https://github.com/0xAX/linux-insides/blob/master/Initialization/linux-initialization-7.md) - describes the end of the `setup_arch` related stuff.
 * [Scheduler initialization](Initialization/linux-initialization-8.md) - describes preparation before scheduler initialization and initialization of it.
 * [RCU initialization](Initialization/linux-initialization-8.md) - describes the initialization of the [RCU](http://en.wikipedia.org/wiki/Read-copy-update).
+* [End of the initialization](Initialization/linux-initialization-10.md) - the last part about linux kernel initialization.